-Once the valuation has been carried out and we have been supplied with the report from the valuer we will send you the report along with Proceed with Staircasing Form.
+Once the valuation has been caried out and we have been supplied with the report from the valuer, we will send you the report along with the Proceed to Staircasing Form.
 At this point we will confirm with you what further shares you wish to purchase so that we can calculate how much this will cost.
 We can give you two scenarios if you are undecided.
-Please complete the Proceed with Staircasing Form and return to the sales team if you wish to proceed.
-You can also decide not to proceed however the valuation fee is non refundable.
+Please complete the Proceed with Staircasing Form and return it to the sales team if you wish to proceed.
+You can also decide not to proceed.
+However the valuation fee is non-refundable.